Edgenesis/shifu.dev/docs/introduction/scenes.md

 **Intelligent Supply Chain**

-***Shifu*** helps users to set up a transparent control layer under the current WMS, connecting all devices under the platform and breaking the current data barriers. ***Shifu*** also analyzes the equipment utilization rate and average task time, etc.
+***Shifu*** helps users to set up a transparent control layer under the current WMS, connecting all devices under the platform and breaking current data barriers. ***Shifu*** also analyzes the equipment utilization rate and average task time, etc.

 **……**